NoomMiner/cs386-a2-2/team.md

 ## 2-2 Worksheet
-Tyler: I love to play video games and music with my friends
+Tyler: I love to play video games and play/listen to music with my friends